 “I’m only looking for answers and an apology.
 I’m not after nobody.
 I just wanna know.
 I loved him,” Mr. Humphreys added.

-Whenever a person loses a family member or loved one in a motor vehicle collision or some other type of accident, there are a number of questions and issues that should be addressed in order to determine that person’s legal options moving forward.
+Whenever a person loses a family member or loved one in a motor vehicle collision or some other type of accident, there are a number of questions and issues that should be addressed in order to determine the available legal options for the injured person moving forward.